-Thesium sclerophyll scrub, as described by Phipps & Goodier, we did not specifically note on the Mozambique side.
-This is said to be limited in extent on the Zimbabwe side on quartzite and dominated by the semi-parasitic Thesium whyteanum.
+We did not specifically note any Thesium sclerophyll scrub, as described by Phipps & Goodier, on the Mozambique side.
+It is said to be limited in extent on the Zimbabwe side on quartzite and is dominated by the semi-parasitic Thesium whyteanum.